 And finally CPV (cost-per-view) type is applicable to mobile ad networks that provide advertisers with video ad campaigns.
 With this model, advertisers are charged for each instance their video mobile ad was viewed.
 With the current pace of a video advertising growth, this model becomes more and more popular.

-Mobile Ad Formats
+Top Mobile Ad Networks

 A full screen ads that cover the interface of their host application.
 This mobile ad format is most frequently used to display an ad between different app screens and it’s quite often displayed between different levels in a mobile game app.